cooljoebob64/Twooter/Readme.md

 This is a Twitter-style social media app, built using Spring Boot.

-This app is in-progress, and not yet complete.
-Check back soon!
+## Features
+This app has user-authentication, link shortening, hash-tags, feed filtering, and user-filtering.

+## Usage
+Clone the repo and build with Gradle, and then run TwooterApplication.java.